 Discover all our opportunities below:

-If you are keen to acquire employability skills, enhance your CV, and earn money whilst you study, then the JobShop is the first place you should look for vacancies.
+If you are keen to acquire employability skills, enhance your CV, and earn money whilst you study, then our CareerConnect website is the first place you should look for vacancies.

-The JobShop advertises part-time paid work either on campus or in Winchester and surrounding areas.
+CareerConnect advertises part-time paid work either on campus or in Winchester and surrounding areas.
 It also advertises full-time graduate job vacancies suitable for final-year students and graduates to apply for, vacation work, placements, volunteering and paid work experience/internship opportunities.
-Last year, the JobShop advertised over 2,035 vacancies with a wide range of organisations.
+Last year, we advertised over 2,400 vacancies with a wide range of organisations.

 We have a good working relationship with local employers, many of whom have been advertising their job vacancies with us for years, and we are constantly adding new employers to our website.
-Our JobShop Codes of Practice for students and employers ensures good practice.
 Typical part-time vacancies include: working with the University Campus and Conference Services or other departments in a variety of roles; jobs within the local area such as retail, childcare, bar and office work.
 Work can be part-time, temporary and also seasonal.

 How do I search for vacancies?

-Please click here and register to use the website.
+As soon as you arrive at Winchester you’ll be able to access CareerConnect.
 When you see an opportunity that interests you, you will be asked to contact the employer/organisation directly in most cases.

 What can I do before I arrive at Winchester?